pete-hayes/Purview-Label-Extractor/README.md

 ## Requirements
 - Windows 10 or later
-- PowerShell 5.1 or later on Windows
+- PowerShell 5.1 or later
-- .NET Framework 4.5 or later on Windows
+- .NET Framework 4.5 or later

 ## Limitations
 The PowerShell script cannot extract metadata from encrypted Purview files.